jennynicoleaustin/in-prep/udemy-react/S20 - React Router Advance Project/Notes.md

+V. 280 Index Routes
+- Rather than putting an empty '' as the path
+  - set index: true
+- index route =
+  - default route if parent route is active

 V. 284 - Data Fetching with a loader()
-- React router to start fetching the data a s soon as we navigate to the page.
+- React router to start fetching the data as soon as we navigate to the page.
   - Fetch the data first, then render the page....
     - rather than rendering the page and then loading the data.
 - Property add to the route definition.